Research

 2. Total-Body PET Kinetic Modeling

-Parametric imaging using dynamic PET and tracer kinetic modeling has traditionally been limited to single organs, such as the brain or heart, because of the restricted axial field of view of conventional PET scanners, which ranges from 15 to 30 cm.
-However, the introduction of total-body PET scanners, like the EXPLORER, provides ultra-high sensitivity and the ability to simultaneously scan the entire body for dynamic imaging.
-Our lab develops total-body kinetic modeling methods to address technical challenges in PET parametric imaging and explores the total-body parametric PET methods for novel clinical applications.
+PET parametric imaging has traditionally been limited to single organs, such as the brain or heart, due to the restricted axial field of view of conventional PET scanners, which typically range from 15 to 30 cm.
+However, the advent of total-body and other long axial field-of-view PET scanners (e.g. the 2-m long EXPLORER) provides ultra-high sensitivity and the ability to simultaneously scan the entire body for dynamic imaging, making total-body multiparametric PET imaging feasible.

 3. PET-enabled Dual-Energy CT